What you need to know about the Georgia Senate runoff elections

 How these races will determine control of the Senate

 Democrats had a chance in November to retake the Senate, but Republicans held the line in key races.
 Now, Democrats need both these Georgia Senate runoffs to get to a 50-50 tie in the Senate.
-If they can do that, they’ll effectively have the majority, because Vice President-elect Kamala D. Harris (D) can cast a tie-breaking vote.
-That will hand over the reins of the Senate to Minority Leader Charles E. Schumer (D-N.Y.) and put current Majority Leader Mitch McConnell (R-Ky.) back in the minority.
+If they can do that, they’ll effectively have the majority, because Vice President-elect Kamala D. Harris can cast a tie-breaking vote.
+That would hand over the reins of the Senate to Minority Leader Charles E. Schumer (D-N.Y.) and put current Majority Leader Mitch McConnell (R-Ky.) back in the minority.

 But the minority still wields significant power in the Senate.
 Any senator can block legislation by filibustering it, requiring 60 votes to overcome it.
 At their best, Democrats will have 51 votes with Harris.
 If they lose one or both Georgia Senate races, Republicans will keep the majority.